tslight/go-type/docs/MAXIMUM_DRY_ACHIEVED.md

 ✅ **Configuration-based differences**: Only parameters differ ✅ **Impossible to be more DRY**: Cannot eliminate anything further without losing functionality

+### Update (Further DRY)

+We also removed the last bit of duplication between the two command entrypoints by unifying the interactive selection flow.
+The functions `selectBook` and `selectDoc` were consolidated into a single `cli.SelectContent` helper (`pkg/cli/selection.go`).
+Both `cmd/gutentype/main.go` and `cmd/doctype/main.go` now call this shared function.
+Behavior automatically adapts to manifest-based content (books) vs directory-based content (docs).

 ## Future Scalability

 Adding a new typing practice app is now TRIVIAL: